 Section 1.
 Having a desire to create and maintain labor relations harmony between them, the parties hereto agree that they will promptly attempt to adjust all disputes involving the interpretation, application, or alleged violation of a specific provision of the Agreement.
-Addendum B, attached hereto, shall be utilized to resolve grievances.

 Section 2.
-During the processing of any matter under this Article, the Association agrees not to strike, render unfair reports or cause slowdowns, and the Employer agrees not to lock out employees represented by the Association.
+During the processing of any matter under this Article, the Federation agrees not to strike, render unfair reports or cause slowdowns, and the Employer agrees not to lock out employees represented by the Federation.